 What Makes Your Book Unique?

 Yes, your book is unique because you wrote it, but you’re going to have to think outside of yourself if you’re going to appeal to others.
 Maybe you’re putting a new spin on old information; perhaps you found the secret to eternal life.
 Whatever it is, you need to be able to say it in a couple of sentences or less.
-This helps you figure out—
+Then, determine the advantages of traditional publishing vs self publishing for your eBook.
+Which route should you take?

 Who Would Benefit from Reading It?